Xobin Leadership Series with Niyati Goel

 When pertaining to the thought about getting my MBA my first choice was XLRI —, I loved the program there and realized that HR was for me.

 Niyati, can you share snippets about your professional journey from India to the USA?

 After completing my MBA, I got placed from campus at Mondelez International Mumbai, working there for more than seven years.
 In Mondelez, I was an HRBP for various functions in different roles and countries and also responsible for Org design.
-In my nascent stage of career, I got a chance to work directly with the C-level leadership team in Singapore with Mondelez International and that played a critical role in shaping my career ahead with AirAsia in Malaysia and then to The Hershey’s company in the US.
+In the nascent stage of my career, I got a chance to work directly with the C-level leadership team in Singapore with Mondelez International and that played a critical role in shaping my career ahead with AirAsia in Malaysia and then to The Hershey’s company in the US.

 As a Global Organisation, how do you ensure there is a consistent Employee Experience and Culture?

 Building an inclusive culture involves being reachable and listening to the team.
 Moreover, it involves understanding team members’ needs.
-It involves pursuing strategies which can stimulate the organization.
+It involves pursuing strategies that can stimulate the organization.
 Rather than looking for differences in diversity, look for similarities to blend the team.

 I strongly believe in the “say/do” principle.
 If you commit to something, you need to cling to that responsibility.
-We keep taking pulse surveys and implement the feedback from it as well.
+We keep taking pulse surveys and implement the feedback from them as well.
 This amplifies trust with your teams and your peers and reinforces a culture of ownership.